Whatever stage your business is at, tax planning can provide significant reductions in your tax bill.

 Company pension contributions can be made via a number of ways to obtain tax relief, such as Small Self-Administered Pension Schemes (SSAS) and Self Invested Personal Pensions (SIPP).
 These contributions benefit from corporation tax relief and in addition, will, up to specific thresholds, be free of income tax and national insurance for the employee.

 VAT is a complicated area of tax, with considerable penalties for businesses that fail to comply with the rules.
-However, it may be possible to benefit from VAT savings by making use of available VAT schemes.
+However, it may be possible to benefit from VAT savings by making use of available schemes, such as the flat rate scheme, which allows qualifying businesses to pay a fixed VAT rate and keep the difference between what you charge your customers and what you pay to HMRC.

 Personal services companies